-In this guide, you will learn how to run Linux natively on Windows. using WSL2.
+In this tutorial, you will learn how to run Linux natively on Windows using WSL2.
 The really cool thing about WSL2 is that it will allow you to run bash natively on Windows, meaning WSL2 gives us new super-powers.
 We can finally ditch the built-in Windows command line and instead use something a little more productive.
 We can now install ZSH and Oh My Zsh on Windows!

 This whole process should take you around 30 minutes in total.
-The first step is to install WSL and Ubuntu on my Windows desktop.
+The first step is to install WSL and Ubuntu.
 Next, we will install Zsh and Oh My Zsh.
-Finally, we will pimp up the terminal, installing some cool themes and plug-ins.
+Finally, we will pimp up the terminal, installing some cool themes and plug-ins using Oh My Zsh.
 With Zsh and its plug-ins installed you become a Windows terminal productivity ninja.
 So buckle up... it's going to be one hell of a ride

 - Have docker desktop for Windows installed

 - Have SVN enabled in your BIOS settings.
 On my laptop is was disabled and stopped WSL2 from installing!

 - Within 'turn windows feature on and off' ensure:

 After you have WSL2 installed, you can install a Linux distribution, like Ubuntu.
 This is how we can run bash on Windows.
 To install Ubuntu. open up the Windows Store and search for:

 If you are at work and the MS stories blocked then you can manually download Ubuntu from this page.

 While you are in the Windows store you will also want to install: